Status of same-sex marriages (SSM) and civil unions:

 Equal numbers of American adults appear to have supported and opposed civil

 unions during early 2004.
-There has been a trend towards supporting civil unions
+There has been a steady trend of more support for civil unions

 ever since.
-Still, the current level of support would probably be insufficient
+Still, the current level of support would probably have been insufficient

-to assure passage of a proposition or plebiscite.
+to assure passage of a proposition or plebiscite until later in the decade.
 That is because:

 A statistically designed survey among randomly selected adults gives a